vinaykumarvvs/api-automation-tutorial/src/test/java/Chapters/Chapter03/Chapter03.md

 ![](https://i.imgur.com/5TxF64T.png)

+#### **Introducing RequestHelper**
+* [RequestHelper](https://github.com/vinaykumarvvs/api-automation-tutorial/tree/master/src/test/java/utils/RequestHelper.java) - helps us to convert the Java object into a String.
+It takes input as an object and returns the String.

 #### **Tests**
 This Chapter consists only one test
 1. **Test-1:** Creating the POST Request and validating the Response Code